Judges rule on state abortion restrictions, shape Roe impact

+“This law selects a single view of abortion and imposes it on everyone,” Judge Andrew Stone said, arguing that Planned Parenthood’s arguments merited further consideration.

+The decision comes two weeks after Stone put a temporary hold on the law which bans abortions with exceptions for rape, incest or maternal health.

-SALT LAKE CITY (AP) — A judge in Utah was deciding Monday whether to allow a trigger-law ban on abortion to take effect while a Minnesota judge declared most of that state’s restrictions on abortion unconstitutional, as the implications of the U.S. Supreme Court overturning Roe v.
+The implications of the U.S. Supreme Court overturning Roe v.
 Wade are being sorted out nationwide.

+A Minnesota judge declared most of that state’s restrictions on abortion unconstitutional.
 In Michigan, a campaign turned in a record-breaking number of signatures so voters can be asked on the November ballot whether to enshrine abortion rights in the state constitution.

 Last month’s Dobbs v.
 Jackson ruling overturned the 1973 Roe v.
 Wade ruling that found that the right to abortion was protected by the U.S. Constitution.
 The issue reverted to the states, setting off new court battles and ballot initiatives as many states act to curtail or ban abortions.